liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/03-generating-the-backend/03-implementing-service-methods.markdown

 	}
     ```

-    This method uses @product@'s `Validator` to make sure the user entered text
+    This method uses @sharepoint@'s `Validator` to make sure the user entered text
     for the guestbook name.

 4. Press [CTRL]+[SHIFT]+O to organize imports and select the following classes